These steps will get you started

 Participate in campus activities.
 This helps you not only enjoy your time at UMass, but allows you to build important skills like public speaking, collaboration, and follow-through.

 Gain experience!
-This is the perfect time to gain experience via work or volunteering.
+This is the perfect time to gain experience via work, volunteering or an internship.
 Each position you hold helps build your track-record for the next level of responsibility or professional development.

 Check your requirements.
-Confirm with your major advisor that you’re on track with your departmental requirements and Global Education plan.
+Confirm with your major advisor that you’re on track with your departmental requirements.

 Think practically.
 Consider classes with a required practicum or community-based component – they’ll broaden your exposure to the larger world.